ttarkowski/quile/paper/paper.md

   selection probability functions and termination conditions at client-side code.

+*Limitations:*

+- Client-side program compilation time is comparatively long due to *header-only* nature of the library.
+- Set of variation operators is limited.
+In case of floating-point representation alone the popular BLX recombination [@Eshelman1993] was not implemented.
+- Very popular mechanisms of selection to the next generation, e.g.
+  $(\mu + \lambda )$-selection and $(\mu , \lambda )$-selection, were not implemented.
+- Recombination with number of parents different than 2 is not supported.

 *Note*: For information about API documentation, tutorial, installation instructions, test suite, code statistics, reporting problems with the library, support inquiries and feature requests please see